Southport Winter Gardens: Decline

 Although it was one of the biggest buildings ever to grace an English sea front, the Winter Garden was not a great commercial success.
 The Southport Pavilion and Winter Gardens Company, which promoted it was locally based and had wide support in the town and throughout the north-west with 350 shareholders at its peak, but the addition of Frank Matcham's Opera House on an adjacent site in 1890–91 strained the capital base too far, and the Company went into liquidation in 1898.
 Many companies rapidly came and went in an effort to save the Winter Gardens in an attempt to turn a profit.
 Entertainments were lost or driven downmarket, until the Winter Garden was converted into a ballroom and roller skating rink, and the Pavilion became a cinema.
-Eventually both were demolished, the Winter Garden in 1933 and the Pavilion in 1962.
+Eventually both were demolished, with the Winter Garden in 1933 and the Pavilion in 1962.

 Opera House

 The Opera House was built on Lord Street as an additional attraction to the main winter gardens complex.
 It opened on 7 September 1891 and was supported by leading dramatic companies in the area.
 It was designed by Frank Matcham, architect of many theatres in the United Kingdom.
 The building seated 2,000 people and cost around £20,000 to build.
 At the time the Opera House theatre was considered nationally to be one of Matcham's finest creations.
 The venue was a great success and had many well known performers attend including Ellen Terry, Matheson Lang, Sir Henry Irving.
 In December 1929 a fire raged through the building completely destroying it.